sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

 When processing animal records that already exist, there are certain key fields that will be overwritten on the existing animal from the CSV data.
-These fields are ANIMALNEUTERED[DATE], ANIMALMICROCHIP[DATE] and ANIMALHEALTHPROBLEMS.
+These fields
+are:

+* ANIMALDOB
+* ANIMALFLAGS
+* ANIMALHEALTHPROBLEMS.
+* ANIMALLOCATION / ANIMALUNIT
+* ANIMALMICROCHIP / ANIMALMICROCHIPDATE
+* ANIMALNEUTERED / ANIMALNEUTEREDDATE
+* ANIMALPICKUPADDRESS
+* ANIMALPICKUPLOCATION

 This allows you to use a spreadsheet of data on chipping/neutering days and import that data to your existing animals afterwards.

 ANIMALCODE